satishdotpatel/satishdotpatel.github.io/_posts/2021-05-25-openstack-ansible-ovn-clustering.markdown

 ### What is Raft

-OVN north/south bound useovsdb-server for a database to cluster ovsdb-server it use Raft Consensus Algorithm to create 3 node or 5 node cluster. more information: https://raft.github.io/.
+OVN north/south bound use ovsdb-server for a database to cluster ovsdb-server it use Raft Consensus Algorithm to create 3 node or 5 node cluster. more information: https://raft.github.io/.
 In Raft cluster nodes has 3 following states.

 * Follower   - This is first state when node start, start timer
 * Candidate  - After timeout it declare itself candidate for votes